nunnchops/DOCWHEEL-CI/README.md

 DOCWHEEL-CI
 ===========

-This is a simple linux based script and HowTo for a DevOps influenced solution for Continuous Improvement of collaborative
+This is a simple linux/Jenkins based orchestration tool for a DevOps influenced solution for Continuous Improvement of collaborative Google Docs Projects This repo includes: Jenkins DocWheel job config.xml, script, Jenkins Docker image and libre office HowTo.
-Google Docs projects.

 The Following Components are required and used: